-Yahweh continues to tell Moses what the people must do.
+This verse is almost identical to most of Exodus 23:15.

-seven days
+seven (ULT)

-"7 days" (See: Numbers)
+"7" (See: Numbers)

-in the month of Aviv
+Aviv...Aviv (ULT)

 ULT

-18 You must keep the Festival of Unleavened Bread.
-As I commanded you, you must eat bread without yeast for seven days at the fixed time in the month of Aviv, for it was in the month of Aviv you came out from Egypt.
+18 You shall keep the Festival of Unleavened Bread.
+You shall eat unleavened bread seven days, which I commanded you, at the appointed time, the month of Aviv, for in the month of Aviv you came out from Egypt.

 This is the name of the first month of the Hebrew calendar.
 Aviv is during the last part of March and the first part of April on Western calendars.
-See how you translated "Aviv" in Exodus 13:4.
+See how you translated Aviv in Exodus 13:4.
 (See: Hebrew Months and How to Translate Names)

 General Information: